timmcginley/41936/Subjects/MEP/index.md

 ### Tech floor basement
 Initially use rule of thumb to establish the need for space for technical installations in the basement.
 This must be communicated to the other subjects.
 An initial layout of the functions should be included in the drawings.
 Do consider how to get from technical room to shaft (e.g. ventilation ducts take up a lot of room)
-### Energy frame
+### Primary energy
-The energy requirements to be fulfilled in the project is equal to those put forward in the Building Code preferably including energy frame requirements from the low energy class.
+The energy requirements to be fulfilled in the project is equal to those put forward in the Building Code preferably including energy frame requirements of the low energy class (primary energy).
 ### Indoor climate
 The thermal and atmospheric indoor climate must correspond to at least Category II in EN 15251.
 ### Daylight